Ready for a lifestyle upgrade? Then look no further than Europe, where you’ll find good old simple things that truly

 You can typically rent a car for under €30 per day, though most major highways have toll roads that are not cheap.
 Driving between Porto and Lisbon costs about €30 in tolls.

 Portugal has a rather slow pace of life.
 A day starts late and ends early.
-There’s plenty of national and religious holidays, in which work is off.
+There are plenty of national and religious holidays, on which work is off.
 Bureaucracy and administrative lags are common.
 Don’t fight the pace, prepare yourself, and embrace a slower lifestyle.

-Similar to the Mediterranean people, Portuguese people like to enjoy life, rather than to rush it.
+Similar to the Mediterranean people, Portuguese people like to enjoy life, rather than rush it.
 This reflects in their cities, where most people are outgoing, talkative, and hospitable.

 The crime rate in Portugal is very low and it is one of the safest countries to live in.